Allen-Synthesis/EuroPi/software/contrib/pams.md

 |      |______|  |__|      |______|  |__
 ```

+Setting the swing too high or too low, especially at higher clock speeds, can compress the shorter note so much that
+it ceases to exist.
+In that case the 0-length note is skipped entirely.
+This can lead to some interesting interactions
+with Euclidean patterns, as every second step is skipped whether it's on or off.

 ### `AIN` and `Random` Waves

 `AIN` and `Random` wave modes are treated like a sample-hand-hold of the incoming signal, with the sample taken on the